RE-SS3D/SS3D/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature
+name: Task
-about: This is a feature to design and implement
+about: This is a task to implement
 title: "Feature Name"
 labels: 'feature'
 assignees: ''